-As a result, the pair have focused many of their gifts on helping historically marginalized people by supporting groups that focus on racial, gender and social justice.
+As a result, many of Scott’s gifts help historically marginalized people by supporting groups that focus on racial, gender and social justice.

-In a June 15 Medium post, Scott called out higher education as a “proven pathway to opportunity” and explained that she specifically sought to support “2- and 4-year institutions successfully educating students who come from communities that have been chronically underserved.”
+In Scott’s Medium post today, she shined the spotlight on higher education as a “proven pathway to opportunity” and explained that she specifically sought to support “2- and 4-year institutions successfully educating students who come from communities that have been chronically underserved.”

-“It is indeed an honor to have received such an incredible philanthropic investment,” said Greg Saks, vice president for university advancement.
-“When you consider that Ms. Scott and Mr. Jewett work with the most sophisticated advisers available on the planet and, based on their research, they identified the unique and special transformational social change that happens at Cal State Fullerton, it is a ringing endorsement to the investment-worthiness of our university.”
+“It is indeed an honor to have received such an incredible philanthropic investment,” said Greg Saks, vice president for University Advancement.
+“When you consider that Ms. Scott works with the most sophisticated advisers available on the planet and, based on their research, they identified the unique and special transformational social change that happens at Cal State Fullerton, it is a ringing endorsement to the investment-worthiness of our university.”